njaurigue/cse15l-lab-reports/lab-report-2-week-4.md

 ![brokenLinksFailure](images\lab2-brokenLinksFailure.png)

 Fixing this case began with examining the while loop of **MarkdownParse**.
 Our test file was a failure-inducing input due to the lack of a complete link pattern, which forced the program to continuously search for characters that aren't actually present in the file.
-The infinite loop that this caused is our symptom, signaling us to the following fix.
-By first checking for the presence of all 4 characters of the link pattern, `[]()`, we can ensure that our link search will only continue if the appropriate characters are present, thus resolving the bug:
+Our symptom was the resulting infinite loop, signaling us to the following fix.
+By first checking for the presence of all 4 characters of the link pattern, `[]()`, we could ensure that our link search would only continue if the appropriate characters were present, thus resolving the bug:

 ![brokenLinks](images\lab2-brokenLinks.png)